 It is also a criminal offence to drive a vehicle displaying a Blue Badge unless the badge holder is either driving or is a passenger in the vehicle, or an able-bodied person needs to display the badge on their vehicle to enter or leave a pedestrianised area to collect or drop off the badge holder.
 The maximum fine is £1,000.

-You can find out more about your rights and responsibilities as a Blue Badge holder by reading the document on this page of the GOV.UK website.
+You can find out more about your rights and responsibilities as a Blue Badge holder by reading the documents on Blue Badge rights and responsibilities – GOV.UK

 What we will do if a Blue Badge is misused